High-Resolution Image Synthesis via Next-Token Prediction: Model Architecture

+The denoising joint embedding predictive architecture (D-JEPA)~\citep{chen2024denoising} builds upon the visual transformer~\citep{dosovitskiy2020image} and models the token distribution $p(x_i | z_i)$, where $z_i$ represents the predicted features of each token.
+It employs a combination of feature prediction loss $\mathcal{L}_{\text{pred}}$ and diffusion loss $\mathcal{L}_{\text{diff}}$.
+While D-JEPA has demonstrated strong performance in class-conditioned image generation, its applicability remains limited to fixed-resolution image synthesis, typically at $256 \times 256$ or $512 \times 512$.

-To achieve this, we have adapted a multimodal visual transformer (Fig.~\ref{fig: mmvit}) that more effectively integrates textual and visual features.
-Additionally, we replace the diffusion loss $\mathcal{L}_{\text{diff}}$ used in D-JEPA with a more flexible and faster-converging flow matching loss $\mathcal{L}_{\text{flow}}$.
-These enhancements enable D-JEPA$\cdot$T2I to perform more effectively in high-resolution text-to-image synthesis, as illustrated in Fig.~\ref{fig: djepa t2i}.
+In this work, we introduce D-JEPA$\cdot$T2I, extending D-JEPA to high-resolution text-to-image generation, as shown in Fig.~\ref{fig: djepa t2i short}.
+To achieve this, we adapt a multimodal visual transformer, building upon~\citep{esser2024scaling}, to more effectively integrate textual and visual features (Sec.~\ref{sec: mvt}).
+Additionally, we replace the diffusion loss $\mathcal{L}_{\text{diff}}$ with a more flexible and faster-converging flow matching loss $\mathcal{L}_{\text{flow}}$ (Sec.~\ref{sec: fml}).
+Finally, we propose VoPE, a novel positional embedding for continuous-resolution learning (Sec.~\ref{sec: vope}).